10 Unhealthy Habits That Are Worse for You Than You Thought

 Drinking too much alcohol

 How to fix it: Treat it like an addiction, not a habit.
 Before you stop, prepare for the tough road ahead.
 Plan to quit during a calm period—not over the holidays or when you’re under a lot of stress.
 Prepare a strategy, a support team, and a Plan B if your first methods fail.
 Ask your doctor about a stop-smoking drug like Buprion and varenicline, or a nicotine patch or gum.
 Seek support, whether that’s from your friends and family or resources like counselors, hotlines, and support groups.
 And, finally, remember that a lapse isn’t a failure.
-Use slip-ups to discover your personal obstacle to quitting and create a plan for dealing with those needs.
+Use slip-ups to discover your personal obstacle to quitting and create a plan for dealing with those the next time.
 Check out these 23 ways to stop smoking if you need more help.

 Overusing painkillers and sedatives